zestia/ember-async-tooltips/README.md

 Optional.
 When an element is hovered over, `@onLoad` will be fired.
 You can respond to this action by returning a promise.
 The result of that promise will be available in the tooltip's template as `@tooltip.data`.
 This is a good way preload any data required for the tooltip to display.

 In the following example, there is a show delay of 300ms before a tooltip will appear.
 But, _during that time_ it is loading some data.
-If the load delay exceeds the show delay, the difference will be subtracted from the show delay.
+If the load duration exceeds the show delay, the difference will be subtracted from the show delay.

 <details>
   <summary>Example</summary>